bootstrap-vue/bootstrap-vue/src/components/form-textarea/README.md

 ## Readonly plain text
-If you want to have `<b-form-textarea readonly>` elements in your form styled as plain text, set the `plaintext` prop (no need to set `readonly`) to remove the default form field styling and preserve the correct margin and padding and height.
+If you want to have `<b-form-textarea readonly>` elements in your form styled as plain text, set the `plaintext` prop (no need to set `readonly` as it will be set automatically) to remove the default form field styling and preserve the correct text size, margin, padding and height.

 ```html
 <template>